Guides

 Why do NR and NMN raise NAD+ more than regular niacin?

-Regular niacin (nicotinic acid) enters the Preiss-Handler pathway and causes skin flushing via prostaglandin D2 release.
-Niacinamide (nicotinamide/NAM) re-enters the salvage pathway but at high doses inhibits SIRT1.
-NR and NMN bypass these limitations — NR enters the salvage pathway without flushing, NMN can be transported directly into cells via the Slc12a8 transporter.
-For NAD+ elevation specifically, NR and NMN are more effective per mg than niacin at practical doses.
+Regular niacin (nicotinic acid) enters the Preiss-Handler pathway and causes flushing via prostaglandin release, limiting tolerable doses.
+Nicotinamide re-enters the salvage pathway but can inhibit sirtuins at high doses.
+NR and NMN enter the salvage pathway efficiently without flushing, making them more practical for raising NAD+ per milligram at usable doses.

 Related guides: Best NAD+ Supplement | NMN vs NR | Biomarkers for Longevity Explained